 Adding a new DWORD registry value named “

-RunAsPPLBoot” and setting its data 2 resolves the issue.
+RunAsPPLBoot” and setting its data to 2 resolves the issue.

-Note: As per the latest (March 2023) note above from Microsoft, no such workarounds are supported by Microsoft.
-However, many users have indicated that the following procedure removes the yellow triangle warning.
+Note: As per the latest (May 05, 2023) note above from Microsoft, the issue has been addressed by the recent antimalware platform update.
+However, many users still getting the same error.
+The following procedure removes the yellow triangle warning.